 Benefits of doing business in Estonia

-You can spend a lot of time listing the advantages of Estonia (which we did at the very beginning of this page), but it will be easier to say what you will definitely not encounter when working through an Estonian company:
+You can spend quite some time listing the advantages of Estonia (which we did at the very beginning of this page), but it will be easier to say what you will definitely not encounter when working through an Estonian company:

-- absolutely no outrage on the part of the tax service;
+- absolutely no outrage on the part of the tax service and other public authorities;

-- no one will be able to "squeeze" your business, because in Estonia the right to private property is respected and protected by a strong and independent judicial branch;
+- no one will be able to steal your business, because in Estonia the right to private property is respected and protected by a strong and independent judicial branch;

-- you will not have a headache about constant changes in legislation, including tax legislation.
+- you will not have any headache about constant changes in legislation, including tax legislation.
 If something changes in Estonia, then, as a rule, only in favor of the taxpayer.

-The company does not pay corporate income tax at a rate of 20% (it is also called tax on distributed profits or tax on withdrawn capital) until it distributes profits in favor of shareholders.
+The company does not pay corporate income tax (which is 20% and also called tax on distributed profits) until it distributes profits in favor of shareholders.

 Reinvested profits are not taxed.